warphunter/srch/README.md

 Srch is tested and supported on Linux, FreeBSD, OpenBSD, MacOS, AIX, HP-UX, Solaris, Windows.
 As mentioned, you can use MinGW on Linux to compile it for Windows, or Cygwin directly on Windows.
 You can even compile it on a matching FreeBSD release and run it under the hood (in the system shell) of a NetApp cDOT node.
 To find the right FreeBSD version, you can run "file /bin/cat" in the NetApp system shell.
 After compilation and copying the resulting FreeBSD srch binary to the /var/home/diag/bin folder (which are already included in the PATH) on your NetApp node, you are ready to srch through the various virtual file servers (SVMs) under the /clus mount point.

-Srch may actually be the fastest publicly available file search tool in this solar system - just test it and compare run-times with other tools (like fd-find) to see for yourself :)
+Srch may actually be the fastest publicly available file search tool in this solar system :D- Just test it and compare run-times with other tools (like fd-find) to see for yourself :)